dgerabagi/data-curation-environment/prompt.md

 ### T16.
 Template - Developer Environment Setup Guide
 - **Description:** A generic template for a guide on setting up a new project's development environment, including OS, tools, and installation steps.
 - **Tags:** template, cycle 0, documentation, project setup, environment

-### T17.
-Template - Universal Task Checklist
-- **Description:** A generic template for a universal task checklist, designed to organize work by file and complexity.
-- **Tags:** template, process, checklist, task management, planning
 </file>

 <file path="src/Artifacts/A1.
 DCE - Project Vision and Goals.md">